metterklume/chessputzer/commandline.md

 **Usage**

-You need the files: putzmain.py, putzlib.py and pbarrs.npz in a single directory.
+You need the files: `putzmain.py`, `putzlib.py` and `pbarrs.npz` in a single directory.

-For a single file:
+For a single chessboard image:

 python -m putzmain.py -f <imagefile> -o <output txt file>

-For a directory:
+For a directory of images:

 python -m putzmain.py -d <imagedirectory> -o <output txt file>